mikewest/mgc/mikewest.org/2008/2008-01-13-carlos-launched-escaloop.markdown

 layout: post
 tags:
 - Personal
-title: "Carlo\u2019s launched Escaloop "
+title: "Carlo's launched Escaloop "
 ---
 [Carlo][] just launched his latest project, [Escaloop][].
 It's a nicely structured way of creating a [lifestream][] that pulls in your content from external sites (flickr, last.fm, etc), binding them together into a nicely presented, embedable "badge."